Skip to main content

 Editorial illustration for The Human Problem by Kang Kyeong-ae

-Kang Kyeong-ae's The Human Problem (Ingan munje), published in 1934, remains one of the most powerful and uncompromising works of the colonial era.
-It stands as a testament to the harsh realities of the Korean working class, particularly the unique struggles faced by women in an increasingly industrialized and exploited society.
+Kang Kyeong-ae's The Human Problem (Ingan munje), serialized in the Dong-a ilbo in 1934, remains one of the most powerful and uncompromising works of the Japanese colonial era.
+It stands as a testament to the harsh realities of the Korean working class, particularly the unique and often invisible struggles faced by women in an increasingly industrialized and exploited society.

 The Intersection of Class and Gender

 What distinguishes The Human Problem from other proletarian works of its time is Kang Kyeong-ae's sharp focus on the "woman problem" (yeoseong munje).
-She illustrates how women were doubly exploited—once by the colonial and capitalist systems, and again by the patriarchal structures within their own families and communities.
+She illustrates how women were doubly exploited—once by the colonial-capitalist machine, and again by the patriarchal structures within their own communities.

 Subscribe to our newsletter